What is Jr Moxxie?

 What colleges participate?

 Each year we have different colleges.
-Since we began Jr Moxxie in 2010 we have mentored students from: LIU Post, Molloy College, Adelphi University, Hofstra, St Joseph's College, Farmingdale State College, NYIT and SUNY Old Westbury.
+Since we began Jr Moxxie in 2010 we have mentored students from: LIU Post, Molloy College, Adelphi University, Hofstra, St Joseph's College, Farmingdale State College, NYIT, SUNY Old Westbury and St John's.

 How do the mentees get recruited?

 Each college has different ways of informing the students.
-Moxxie instructs the college on the ideal candidate.
-Moxxie then interviews the candidate to determine if she is a good fit for the program.
+Moxxie informs the colleges on the ideal candidate.
+Moxxie then interviews each candidate to determine if she is a good fit for the program.

 What if my mentee and I are not a good match?